boostercloud/booster/docs/README.md

 import { Booster } from '@boostercloud/framework-core'
 import { BoosterConfig } from '@boostercloud/framework-types'
-// A provider that deploys your app to AWS: import * as AWSProvider from '@boostercloud/framework-provider-aws'
+// A provider that deploys your app to AWS: import * as AWS from '@boostercloud/framework-provider-aws'
 // A provider that deploys your app locally: import * as LocalProvider from '@boostercloud/framework-provider-local'

 // This other configuration could be in another file that Pepe doesn't commit Booster.configure('pepe', (config: BoosterConfig): void => {
   config.appName = 'pepe-fruit-store'
-  config.provider = AWSProvider.Provider
+  config.provider = AWS.Provider
 })
 ```